 4 credit hours, 4 contact hours (Lecture: 4; Lab: 0); Semesters Offered: Fall.

-Prerequisite: Minimum grade of C in MATH 101 or MATH 102 or satisfactory test score.
+Prerequisite: Minimum grade of C in MATH 101 or MATH 102 or satisfactory test score placing into MATH 127, 128, 150, 153 or higher.

 Provides the elementary teacher with a minimum foundation in the structure of arithmetic.
-Includes problem solving techniques, sets, relations, and bases, the properties of natural numbers, integers, rational, and real numbers.
+Includes problem-solving techniques; sets, relations, and bases; and the properties of natural numbers, integers, rational, and real numbers.
 Includes selected topics in number theory and algebra.